BadOPCode/log-skidder/README.md

     - original: Object that stores the original console methods.
     - hookConsoleMethods(): This method will replace the console methods to the log manager undefined.
     - unhookConsoleMethods(): This will return the original native console methods.
-    - Manager(): This method returns the log manager name specified.
-If name is not found it will return the undefined log manager.
+    - group(): This method returns the log manager name specified.
+If name is not found it will return a new log manager with the specified group.
-    - Attach(): This method creates a new log manager and returns it.

 In your application bootstrap you will want to make a log manager specifically for your application.
 To do so just add a line like bellow.

 ```
-const logMgr = skid.Attach('My App');
+const logMgr = skid.group('My App');
 ```

 ### LogManager Parameters and Methods